facebookresearch/nevergrad/docs/machinelearning.md

 ```
 (as in an example below)

-If you have both continuous and discrete parameters, you have a good initial guess, maybe just use OrderedDiscrete for all discrete variables (yes, even if they are not ordered), Gaussian for all your continuous variables, and use PortfolioDiscreteOnePlusOne.
+If you have both continuous and discrete parameters, you have a good initial guess, maybe just use `OrderedDiscrete` for all discrete variables (yes, even if they are not ordered), `Gaussian` for all your continuous variables, and use `PortfolioDiscreteOnePlusOne`.
 Just take care that the default value (your initial guess) is at the middle in the list of possible values.
 You can check that things are correct by checking that for zero you get the default:
 ```python
 args, kwarg = train_and_return_test_error_mixed.convert_to_arguments([0] * train_and_return_test_error_mixed.dimension)
 print(args)
 print(kwarg)
 ```

-The fact that you use ordered discrete variables is not a big deal because by nature PortfolioDiscreteOnePlusOne will ignore the order.
+The fact that you use ordered discrete variables is not a big deal because by nature `PortfolioDiscreteOnePlusOne` will ignore the order.
 This algorithm is quite stable.

-If you have more budget, a cool possibility is to use CategoricalSoftmax for all discrete variables and then apply TwoPointsDE.
+If you have more budget, a cool possibility is to use `CategoricalSoftmax` for all discrete variables and then apply `TwoPointsDE`.
 You might also compare this to DE (classical differential evolution).
 This might need a budget in the hundreds.

-If you want to double-check that you are not worse than random search, you might use RandomSearch.
+If you want to double-check that you are not worse than random search, you might use `RandomSearch`.

-If you want something fully parallel (the number of workers can be equal to the budget), then you might use ScrHammersleySearch.
+If you want something fully parallel (the number of workers can be equal to the budget), then you might use `ScrHammersleySearch`.
 Yes, this includes the discrete case.
-Then, you should use OrderedDiscrete rather than CategoricalSoftmax.
+Then, you should use `OrderedDiscrete` rather than `CategoricalSoftmax`.
 This does not have the traditional drawback of grid search and should still be more uniform than random.
-By nature ScrHammersleySearch will deal correctly with OrderedDiscrete type for CategoricalSoftmax.
+By nature `ScrHammersleySearch` will deal correctly with `OrderedDiscrete` type for `CategoricalSoftmax`.

-If you are optimizing weights in reinforcement learning, you might use TBPSA (high noise) or CMA (low noise).
+If you are optimizing weights in reinforcement learning, you might use `TBPSA` (high noise) or `CMA` (low noise).